About the OBRA

 - 20% discount on ServSafe products and required exams.

-- Discounts on health insurance, credit card processing, music licensing, and more.
+- Discounts on services, insurance, credit card processing, music licensing, and more.

 - Access to restaurant industry legal counsel.Marketing & Sales

 There has never been a better time to join the restaurant association.
 Sign up today for your chance to be part of all of these things and the exciting new opportunities being created everyday at the OBRA.

 Read our new Membership Benefits Guide to familiarize yourself with all the benefits of becoming a member of OBRA.

 The OBRA membership dues for Restaurants or Associate members for one year (Sept-Sept) are $200 if paid by check or $206.30 if paying online which includes cc fees that OBRA incurs when you charge your dues.

 We also offer a reduced rate of $75 for one year (Sept-Sept) for restaurants with 25 seats or less, if paid by check.
 If paid online the dues will cost $77.57 including the online handling fee.

 AND MAIL IT IN with your PAYMENT